mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.3.md

 Before starting the upgrade, we recommend you back up your current configuration file.

+### Unknown global parameters

+All unknown parameters are now treated as errors.
+Check your configuration for errors if MaxScale fails to start after upgrading to 2.3.1.

-### `passwd` is no longer accepted
+### `passwd` is deprecated

-In the configuration file, passwords for monitors and services must be specified using `password`; the support for the earlier deprecated `passwd` has been removed.
+In the configuration file, passwords for monitors and services should be specified using `password`; the support for the deprecated `passwd` will be removed in the future.
 That is, the following
 ```
 [The-Service]
 type=service